janpipek/g4application/README.md

 Loading a plugin:

     /plugin/open <somePlugin.so>           # Opens the DLL
-    /plugin/loadAll somePlugin       # Use all components from the plug in
+    /plugin/loadAll somePlugin             # Use all components from the plug in /plugin/load somePlugin someComponent  # Use a single component /plugin/listComponents somePlugin      # Print all component names from the plugin

 There are a few example plug-ins that use most features of G4Application in the `examples` subdirectory.